Bill Bradley

 [edit] Biographical Information

 Bradley began his pro career in 1897 and reached the majors with the Chicago Orphans in 1899.
 After spending 1900 as Chicago's regular third baseman, he jumped to the Cleveland Blues of the upstart American League the next year.
-In his first year in Cleveland, he recorded seven putouts in a game, and the following season, he homered in four straight contests, a particularly impressive feat during the Deadball Era.
-He ended the 1902 campaign with career-highs in batting average (.340, sixth best in the AL) and home runs (11, second in the circuit).
+In his first year in Cleveland, 1901, he recorded seven putouts in a game, and in 1902, he homered in four straight contests, a particularly impressive feat during the Deadball Era; this came in the middle of a 29-game hitting streak, the longest in the AL that season.
+He was the first American League player to homer in four straight games, but the feat was duplicated only a month later by Bill Keister.
+He ended the campaign with career highs in batting average (.340, sixth best in the AL) and home runs (11, second in the circuit).
 He remained in the top ten in batting, slugging, and home runs the next two seasons, and he managed the club (now known as the Cleveland Naps) for part of the 1905 season.

 [edit] Year-By-Year Managerial Record